Method Statement Templates

-These 3 safety tools all play an important role in identifying hazards and ensuring a safe working environment.
-Though similar, these 3 processes serve different purposes:
+Job Safety Analysis (JSA), risk assessment, and method statement are valuable safety methodologies that all play an important role in identifying hazards and ensuring safe working environments.
+Though they have similarities, these 3 processes serve different purposes:

 - Risk Assessment is a systematic examination of a workplace to: 1) Identify hazards, 2) Assess injury severity and likelihood and 3) Implement control measures.
 The scope of risk assessments are much broader and can cover an entire workplace.
 It is often the first step used to prioritize hazard controls and can then prompt a separate JSA or Method Statement for specific tasks or jobs.
 Learn more about how to perform a risk assessment in our ultimate risk assessment guide.

 - JSA is s a process of looking at a specific work task (i.e. preparation of chemicals) and considering what is the safest way to complete it.
 It involves breaking down the task into specific steps and identifying hazards and preventive measures.
 Learn more in our JSA guide here.

 - Methods of Statement, as explained above, are job- or project-focused; they document the key steps of completing the project safely, which are communicated before work commencement.
 They serve as guides in organizing and planning how to perform tasks efficiently and safely.